-The future of chatbots is bright.
-More people are ready to use a conversational chatbot and hence more companies are adopting it to interact with their customers.
+The future of conversational is bright.
+More people are ready to use a conversational AI solution and hence more companies are adopting it to interact with their customers.

 According to a Statista report,

-- 78% of service organisation use conversational Ai for simple self-service tasks.
+- 78% of service organisations use CAI for simple self-service tasks.

-- 77% of companies leverage the conversational AI chatbots to asses the type and difficulty of a question and accordinly hand it over to an agent.
+- 77% of companies leverage conversational chatbots to assess the type and difficulty of a question and accordingly hand it over to an agent.

-Despite these numbers, implementing a conversational AI solution can be tricky and time-consuming.
-At Verloop.io we support businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, Watania and more to delight their customers with a seamless customer support experience.
+Despite these numbers, implementing a CAI solution can be tricky and time-consuming.
+At Verloop.io we have helped businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, and Watania get started with their conversational AI journey and delight their customers with seamless support experiences.